Blockstream/docs/docs/green/getting-started/setup.md

 # Create and Safely Record Your 24-Word Mnemonic

 After you’ve installed the app, you’ll have the option to log in with an existing mnemonic, or create a new wallet.
-To start, make sure the Bitcoin network is selected and click on “Create New Wallet”.
+To start, make sure the Bitcoin network is selected and click on `Create New Wallet`.

 <img src="../../assets/green-assets/landing.png" width="250" align="center" />

 At this point, the app will generate a 24-word mnemonic to function as a backup login method for your wallet.
-(Our wallets use [the BIP39 standard](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for generating your mnemonic and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) to derive private keys from that mnemonic.)
+(Our wallets use [the BIP39 standard](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for generating your mnemonic and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) to derive private keys from that mnemonic).

 <img src="../../assets/green-assets/menmonic-warning.png" width="250" />